Sting-DR/Nerevar-Moon-and-Star/InstallGuide.md

 * Press X to bring up the OpenMW Quest Menu.

-* Press V to equip a Light sources you have.
+* Press V to equip any Light sources you have.

+* All locks are breakable by hitting them if you have enough strength.

 *Check the Scripts tab after you create a character to enable/disable or set key bindings for mods according to your liking, notably the following* -
 -  RUN :